cjconnor24/MobilePlatformDevelopmentCW/README.md

 You can [view a walkthrough][1] of the application on YouTube by clicking the link below.
 [![YouTube Walkthrough](Documents/YouTubeIcon.jpg)][1]

+A _low-resolution_ MP4 can be downloaded from the GitHub repo [here](https://github.com/cjconnor24/MobilePlatformDevelopmentCW/raw/master/Documents/QuakeTrackr_Git.mp4).

 ### Contents
 Below is a break down of the walkthrough.
 Click on the time marker to access directly.